Eatkin/Homepage/txt/blog/2023/June/alcoholism.md

 ### I Made A Game

 One thing that really hit me when I stopped drinking was just how bored I felt.
-It was like the only reason I found anything entertianing was because I had a drink in my hand.
+It was like the only reason I found anything entertaining was because I had a drink in my hand.

 When I was younger I used to mess around making games in Gamemaker, so I thought hey, maybe I'll give that a shot again.
 And I did.